There are no products in your shopping cart.

 If you don’t have high-risk HPV, your sample won’t be tested for cell changes as it is very unlikely you would have or develop them.
 You will be invited for cervical screening again in 3 or 5 years, depending on your age.

-You usually you need to repeat the test after 3 months because the first one couldn’t be read properly.
+You usually need to repeat the test after 3 months because the first one couldn’t be read properly.
 This may be because the sample didn’t have enough cells, or the cells could not be properly seen.

 Your immune system usually gets rid of HPV.
 You will be invited for cervical screening again in 1 year, to check that the HPV is gone.